MarouaneBENHASSI/my_analysis/E_commerce/README.md

 Tools I Used
 ------------
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+For my deep dive into the data analyst job market, I harnessed the power of several key tools:<br>
 Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.

 I also used the following Python libraries: <br>
-Pandas Library: This was used to analyze the data.
+Pandas Library: This was used to analyze the data. <br>
-Matplotlib Library: I visualized the data.
+Matplotlib Library: I visualized the data. <br>
-Seaborn Library: Helped me create more advanced visuals.
+Seaborn Library: Helped me create more advanced visuals. <br>
-Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
+Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis. <br>
-Visual Studio Code: My go-to for executing my Python scripts.
+Visual Studio Code: My go-to for executing my Python scripts. <br>
 Git & GitHub: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.